miker704/Strife/patches2.md

     - Removed ReactTool tip imports and components (1) from blocked users page and replaced it with a call to the new root ToolTip Component instead.
     - Removed ReactTool tip imports and components (3) from pending friends page and replaced it with a call to the new root ToolTip Component instead.
     - Removed ReactTool tip imports and components (2) from all friends list page and replaced it with a call to the new root ToolTip Component instead.
+    - Removed ReactTool tip imports and components (2) from online friends list page and replaced it with a call to the new root ToolTip Component instead.

 ## Backend Changes